ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

       parameter.
     - `longdesc` and `shortdesc`: The same guidance applies as described above when these tags appear under `resource-agent`.
+    - `deprecated` child element: When present, this element is a hint to RMs and other tools that the parameter is supported for backward compatibility only.
+It may contain any number of the following:
+      - `replaced-with` child element: This must contain a `name` attribute with the name of another parameter that should be used instead of the deprecated parameter.
+      - `desc` child element: textual information about the deprecation.

 - `action`: Resource agents should advertise each action they support, including all mandatory actions, with an `action` element.